BrutPitt/imGuIZMO.quat/readme.md

 <p> &nbsp; </p>

-For for more details, more personalizations, or how to change sizes, color, thickness, etc... examine the attached example source code (`uiMainDlg.cpp` file), or again `imGuIZMO.h`, `imGuIZMO.cpp` files: they are well commented.
+For for more details, more personalizations, or how to change sizes, color, thickness, etc... examine the attached example source code (`uiMainDlg.cpp` file), or again `imGuIZMOquat.h`, `imGuIZMOquat.cpp` files: they are well commented.
 The widget are also used in **[glChAoS.P](https://github.com/BrutPitt/glChAoS.P)** poroject.

 **If you want use (also) full-screen manipulator, outside **ImGui** widget, look at [**virtualGizmo3D**](https://github.com/BrutPitt/virtualGizmo3D) (is its feature)... also in attached example, enabling `#define GLAPP_USE_VIRTUALGIZMO` define in `glWindow.cpp` file*